-Not only does air conditioning make you comfortable, it’s also crucial for your health through the dog days of summer.
-For that reason, when the cold air suddenly isn’t blowing or the system won’t turn on at all, you’re not in a position to call around for several days.
+Not only does your AC system help you to stay comfortable, it’s also crucial for your health through the dog days of summer.
+For that reason, when the cold air suddenly isn’t blowing or the system won’t start up at all, you’re not in a position to call around for a few days.

-When your AC breaks down in the heat of the summer, you don’t always have time to shop around for different quotes or research average costs.
-Not knowing how much repairs can cost when the air conditioning service tech knocks on your door can be intimidating, so we’re here with several price ranges on some basic services so you won’t be alarmed when Eveready Service Experts comes to get you cooling again.
+When your AC breaks down in the heat of the summer, you don’t always have time to shop around for different quotes or research what you can expect to pay.
+Not being sure how much repairs can cost when the AC service tech knocks on your door can be scary, so we’re here to provide several price ranges on some basic services so you won’t be alarmed when Eveready Service Experts comes to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 - $500

 - AC Circuit Board Replacement: $450 - $1300

 - Thermostat Replacement: $200 - $500

 - AC Fan Motor Replacement: $500 - $1200